Beirne Lay Jr.: World War II service

 On May 11, 1944, Lt.
 Col. Lay led his group to Troyes, France, on its fourth combat mission.
 His group encountered heavy flak near Châteaudun, the location of a Luftwaffe fighter airfield, and both Lay's B-24 and that of his deputy commander were shot down.
 Lay parachuted from his aircraft near Coulonges-les-Sablons and was hidden by members of the French Resistance.
 As news of the Allied approach following D-Day reached Lay, he decided to attempt to join up with the Allied advance units.
 Lay did this without being shot by his own side and returned successfully to England in August.
 Lay was prohibited from further combat because of his knowledge of underground activities.
 From this experience, he authored a second book, published by Harper Brothers in 1945, I've Had It: The Survival of a Bomb Group Commander, which was reissued in 1980 by Dodd, Mead and Company under a new title, Presumed Dead.
 Lay also wrote an episode for the television series Combat! entitled: "The Milk Run", which appeared to be loosely based on his own experiences.

 Second return to civilian life

 Lay returned to Hollywood after the war.
-He was working there in 1946 when he was approached by Sy Bartlett, another Eighth Air Force veteran, to collaborate on the novel-screenplay project which became Twelve O'Clock High, with the book published in 1948 and the film released in 1949.
+He was working there in 1946 when he was approached by Sy Bartlett, another Eighth Air Force veteran, to collaborate on the novel-screenplay project which became Twelve O'Clock High, with the book published in 1948 and the film released in 1949 earning Lay an Academy Award nomination.
 Lay continued as a colonel in the Air Force Reserve and with fellow reservist James Stewart approached Paramount with a concept for the film Strategic Air Command.

 Lay continued as a screenwriter for movies and television during the 1960s, while in the employ of Networks Electronics Corporation in Chatsworth, California, as vice president.
 In the mid-1960s, he was joined by Gale Cleven, who joined the company as senior vice president, and a year later by General LeMay.
 Lay retired in Westwood, Los Angeles, California, where he died on May 26, 1982, of cancer.
+He left behind his wife, Philippa Ludwell Lay, and two daughters.